Autostronomy/AstroPhot/docs/coordinates.rst

 large images the effect may be detectable, though it is likely insignificant compared to other effects in an image.
 Just like the ``reference_radec`` you can choose your projection system in an image you construct by passing ``projection = 'gnomonic'`` as an argument.
-Just like with the reference coordinate, for images to talk to each other they should have the same projection.
+Just like with the reference coordinate, for images to "talk" to each other they should have the same projection.

 If you really want to change the projection after an image has been created (warning, this may cause serious missalignments between images), you can force it to update with::

-  image.header.projection = 'steriographic'
+  image.window.projection = 'steriographic'

 which would change the projection to steriographic.
 The image won't recompute its position in the new projection system, it will just use